jonassiewertsen/statamic-external-link/README.md

-# Link Fieldtype for Statamic
+# External Link Fieldtype for Statamic 3

 This is a simple Fieldtype for Statamic 3, created to handle links.